-In Hong Kong, people also eat fried sesame balls called jiandui.
+In Hong Kong, people also eat fried sesame balls called jiandui (煎䭔).
 These pastries are made of glutinous rice flour that is then fried and coated with sesame seeds.
-A delightful eating experience, the outside of the jiandui is crispy and savory while the inside is chewy and sweet.
+A delightful eating experience, the outside of the jiandui is crispy and savoury while the inside is chewy and sweet.
 The balls contain various fillings, like red bean paste or mochi (a Japanese twist).

 In Taiwan and China

-The variations don’t stop at jiandui; the food associated with this celebratory season changes depending on where the festival is located.
+The variations don’t stop at jiandui; the food associated with this celebratory Double Fifth Festival season changes depending on where the festival is located.

 In Taiwan, multiple ingredients like shiitake mushrooms, shallots, and baby shrimp are stir-fried and then steamed inside rice dumplings.
-In Northern China, the zongzi tend to be sweeter; in Southern China, the rice dumplings are salty and more rectangular; in Nanchang, Jiangxi Province, people boil eggs in tea and dye them red to be hung in a bag around children’s neck for good luck.
+In Northern China, the sticky rice dumplings tend to be sweeter; in Southern China, the rice dumplings are salty and more rectangular; in Nanchang, Jiangxi Province, people boil eggs in tea and dye them red to be hung in a bag around children’s neck for good luck.

-Another culinary tradition during the dragon boat season is drinking realgar wine.
-Chinese yellow wine is combined with trace amounts of powdered realgar (雄黄, xiong huang in Putonghua), which is a dark yellow arsenic sulfide mineral.
+Another culinary tradition during Tuen Ng Festival is drinking realgar wine.
+Chinese yellow wine is combined with trace amounts of powdered realgar (雄黄, xiong huang in Putonghua), which is a dark yellow arsenic sulphide mineral.
 Here again, the beliefs are both practical and symbolic; the wine is an antidote for poison and also thought to chase away evil energy.

-What is the dragon boat race and why is it so popular?
+What is the significance of dragon boat races?

-The dragon boat race is the most exciting, colorful event during the Tuen Ng Festival.
+The dragon boat race is the most exciting, colourful event during Tuen Ng Festival.
 The famous dragon boat is a long, narrow boat painted with a Chinese dragon head and tail.
 The number of paddlers can stretch from 10 to 50, with the typical team consisting of 22 people.
 Along with the paddlers, there is also the leader at the bow beating the timekeeping drum and a steerer at the rear.